Breathe In, Hike Out: The Best Local Trails for a Summer Escape

 Rose River Loop – Central District

-Waterfalls, streams, and bridges make this a scenic moderate-level hike — great for families or those looking for a loop option.
+• Waterfalls, streams, and bridges make this a scenic, moderate-level hike, perfect for families or those seeking a loop option

 Final Tips for Summer Hiking: